mvolkmann/blog/src/htmx.md

 Htmx adds support for new HTML attributes that make HTML more expressive.
 These attributes enable implementing "Hypermedia-Driven Applications" (HDAs).

-The new HTML attributes enable responding to any kind of interaction (ex. click) with any HTML element by sending an HTTP request using any method (GET, POST, PUT, PATCH, or DELETE).
+The new HTML attributes support responding to any kind of interaction (ex. click) with any HTML element by sending an HTTP request using any method (GET, POST, PUT, PATCH, or DELETE).
-The response must contain HTML.
+The response must contain HTML or plain text, not JSON.
 Rather than performing a complete page refresh, the returned HTML replaces an existing DOM element (transclusion) or is inserted relative to one.